Skip to main content

 Teaching

-I currently provide lecturing, seminar & tutorial teaching and mentoring on the undergraduate modules on Intro to Drama, Shakespeare, Chaucer, Renaissance Literature, Medieval Literature and Medieval French Literature.
-I also teach on the MA RMR seminar.
+I provide lecturing, seminar and tutorial teaching, and mentoring on a number of undergraduate modules, including Intro to Drama, Romance and the Literature of Chivalry, Epic and the Literature of Legend, Shakespeare, Chaucer, Renaissance Literature, Medieval Literature, and Medieval French Literature, as well as on a number of postgraduate modules.
 From next year, I will be offering a new special-topic seminar on 'Stagecraft and Subversion in the Early English Drama'.

-Previous to joining the team in Durham in 2013, I provided lecturing and further teaching, primarily on medieval and Renaissance English language and literature, at the University of Durham (2001-2), Trinity College Dublin, University of Westminster and the University of Birmingham.
+Previous to joining the Department at Durham in 2013, I provided lecturing and further teaching, primarily on medieval and Renaissance English language and literature, at the University of Durham (2001-2), Trinity College Dublin, the University of Westminster, and the University of Birmingham, as well as the distance learning MA at the University of Leicester.

 Research interests